MacUchegit/Detecting-and-Alerting-on-Sensitive-Credential-Access-in-AWS/README.md

 ## Test Conclusion

-The event was generated intentionally as part of a controlled validation exercise.
+The event was generated intentionally as part of a controlled validation exercise by the `sanifeo-fin-user` AWS identity.

-The monitoring system successfully detected the action and generated the expected security notification.
+The monitoring system successfully detected the individual access event and generated the expected security notification.

 ### Screenshot Evidence